djreiss/cMonkey/README.txt

-If you have come here looking for the cMonkey R package, you can grab that here:
+If you came here looking for the cMonkey R package, you can grab it here:

 http://cmonkey.systemsbiology.net/